Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 Fraudulent brokers

-This category is wide and includes a lot of different scams, such as:
+This category is wide and includes several different types of misconduct.

 - CFTC (U.S.)